-Start with a Quality Cooler
+1. Start With a Quality Cooler

-Do you really need to spend $400 on a cooler?
-We tested seven products, ranging in price from $19.99 to $379.99, in our testing of large coolers and found that yes, the rugged and sporty Yeti Tundra Haul really does live up to the hype, especially if you’re going to be camping or outdoors for more than a day or two.
+Do you really need to spend almost $400 on a cooler?
+We tested seven large coolers, ranging in price from $19.99 to $379.99, and found that yes, the rugged and sporty Yeti Tundra 45 (our winner!) really does live up to the hype, especially if you’re going to be camping or outdoors for more than a day or two.

-Chill Your Cooler Before You Use It
+2. Chill Your Cooler Before You Use It

 If you don’t have a fridge big enough to fit your cooler, at the very least, move it to a cool place in your house or garage.
 If it’s a particularly hot day, you can fill it with an ice bath and pour it out before you’re ready to start filling it up.

-Add Another Tier to Your Cooler
+5. Add Another Tier to Your Cooler

 Small stackable shelves typically used to add extra tiers to cabinets can also work in coolers.
 They’re great for raising foods such as cheese, fruits, or sandwiches to prevent them from getting wet in melting ice; they can also be used to keep beverages separate.

-Organize Your Packing
+7. Organize Your Packing

 Keep similar foods together: snacks in one section of the cooler, sandwiches in another.
 Foods with meat in one section, vegetarian stuff in another.
-You can also come up with your own groupings that make sense for you and your crew; the bottom line is if you know where everything is, you’ll find what you’re looking for far more easily.
+You can also come up with your own groupings that make sense for you and your crew; the bottom line is that if you know where everything is, you’ll find what you’re looking for far more easily.

-Use Leak-Proof, Stackable Containers
+8. Use Leakproof, Stackable Containers

 In most cases, you’re going to be dragging or rolling your cooler over uneven terrain.
 No matter how jostled it gets, our favorite plastic food storage containers—the Rubbermaid Brilliance Food Storage Container—and our favorite glass food storage container—the OXO Good Grips 8 Cup Smart Seal Rectangle Container—will stay closed.
 (If they could stay closed getting knocked off the counter in the test kitchen, they’ll stay closed in your cooler.)
 They also stack well and are lightweight, so they won’t weigh your cooler down.